AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

   dns-nameservers 8.8.8.8 8.8.4.4

 ..
-Note:: If your enviornment has proxy server for accessing Internet, you need to include that as described in the vmware section.
+Note:: If your environment has proxy server for accessing Internet, you need to include that as described in the VMware section.

 ..